Saannah/QuidiPhydy/README.md

 *Package development*

 The core algorithm that we used for inference of transmission counts on the phylogenetic tree was previously developed (Naderi et al.).
-During this project, we modified the code so that it is a more generally usable function in R. Additionally, we formatted the code into an R package called QuidiPhyDy (https://github.com/Saannah/QuidiPhydy) which has been tested locally and also on the automatic testing platform for CRAN.
-We plan to further extend the package to add more features and functions to it.
+During this project, we modified the code so that it is a more generally usable function in R. Additionally, we formatted the code into an R package called QuidiPhyDy (https://github.com/Saannah/QuidiPhydy) We plan to further extend the package to add more features and functions to it.
 So far, it only contains one function: Spillover().

-We also added the feature to distinguish between primary and secondary transmissions.
-First, all branches along with a state change has happened will be identified.
-Then, the mosst basal ones are marked as primary spillover events, such that nested events aren't reported as independent occurences.

 This function takes the following as input: